20% off your first purchase with code: SHOP24

 Most of these ideas are self-explanatory, but here’s a closer look at a few of my favorites:

-compile a list of their favorite kid-safe songs.
+My class goes crazy for this and it’s so simple!
+All you have to do is compile a list of their favorite kid-safe songs.
 I write them on little pieces of paper and keep them in a jar.
 When they earn this reward, I pick a song out of the jar and then pull it up on Spotify (or whatever you have).
-The kids get to go crazy with the dance moves.
+The kids get to let loose with the dance moves.
 Sometimes I even join in which they think is 100% the funniest thing ever.
 For this reward, I usually let them have 3-5 songs.
+This is a great reward because it can also count as one of your brain breaks.

-You wouldn't believe how exciting this one is for students!
-Here's how it came to be...
-A few years ago I was co-teaching with one of my best teacher friends.
-We had looped with our students and being in year two, had an amazing rapport with them.
-One day, we were all getting ready to take a big test and my partner came out of nowhere with, "If everyone shows improvement on this test, Mrs. E is going to do a cartwheel for you!"
+One day, while preparing to take a big test, my partner came out of nowhere with, “If everyone shows improvement on this test, Mrs. E will do a cartwheel for you!”
 WHAT?!!!
-I tried to reverse the crazy train right then but the kids were all chanting DO IT, DO IT, DO IT.
+I tried to reverse the crazy train right then, but the kids were all chanting DO IT, DO IT, DO IT.

-Well guess what...the whole class somehow managed to all raise their scores just so I would have to do a cartwheel.
-So...
-I did a cartwheel.
-And it wasn't pretty.
-I mean I'm in my 40s for God's sake!
-I haven't done a cartwheel in at least 20 years and my inner thighs made sure I knew it.
+Well guess what…the whole class somehow all managed to raise their scores.
+So… I did a cartwheel.
+And it wasn’t pretty.
+I mean I’m in my 40s for God’s sake!
+I haven’t done a cartwheel in at least 20 years and my inner thighs made sure I knew it.
 But my antics set a precedent and from then on, silly teacher stunts became an often requested class reward.
-So if you have some kind of special trick or talent, use it to show your students just how much you care.

 Most school administrators are more than happy to help out when students go above and beyond.
-For this reward, you just need to shoot your admin an email and ask if they could please call into your room to give some verbal recognition.
+For this reward, shoot your admin an email and ask if they could please call into your room to give some verbal recognition.
 When the PA system comes on and your students hear the principal announce how amazing they are, you will see a room full of proud grins.

 This is just what it sounds like.
-Students get to make paper airplanes and then see whose will fly the farthest.
-Just pull out some paper and markers so they can decorate their planes. i always let my class watch a video on how to make a good paper airplane first.
-Here's one to try - How to Make the World Record Paper Airplane for Distance When everyone is ready, take them outside to fly their planes.
+Students get to make paper airplanes and see whose will fly the farthest.
+Just pull out some paper and markers so they can decorate their planes.
+I always let my class watch a video on how to make a good paper airplane first.
+Here’s one to try – How to Make the World Record Paper Airplane for Distance When everyone is ready, take them outside to fly their planes.

-kids throwing paper airplanes
+kids flying paper airplanes

-Rewards for Individual Students
+Classroom Reward Ideas for Individual Students

-So what about rewarding individual students for their personal accomplishments and good behavior?
+What about rewarding individual students for their personal accomplishments and good behavior?
 There are many ways you can do that without spending your own money.
 Here are some ideas:

 • Sit at the superstar table